philatelist05/smartcard_reader/README.md

 mnsa_ws13
 =========

-A Smartcard Reader for (Mobile) Network Services and Applications  WS2013
+A Smartcard Reader for reading APDUs with a NFC compatible phone